Students in Rome

 Will I be free to travel?

-Classes are during the week, leaving many weekends free for travel.
+Classes are held during the week, leaving many weekends free for travel.
 Student travel in Europe, if carefully planned, can be exciting and relatively inexpensive.

 Are there special occasions to build community?